joeyheo/joeyheo/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Welcome to my GitHub
 Hi.
 My name is Joey, and I'm an undergraduate student at University of California, Santa Cruz studying Computer Engineering.
-I'm interested in pursuing a career in Software Engineering and Aerospace Engineering.
+I'm interested in pursuing a career in Software Engineering.
 Please feel free to reach out to me at sheo2@ucsc.edu.

 # I have experience with
 <p align="center">